Atheist Life Hacks: How To Lunch With Old Mormons

 I tried to remain professional and contain my excitement while I told my boss I’d be happy to join him, and off we went, giddy as all hell.

 The event included about ten tables, with four people sat at each.
 Looking around, I had started to recognize faces.
 Faces I’d become familiar with as members of his church.
 My heart started to race as I wondered if this was it, if they’d finally decided to take me as their blood sacrifice to Joseph Smith.

-In the wise words of one frosted, albino thug:
+In the wise words of one frosted, milky rapper:

 palms are sweaty, knees weak, arms are heavy

 But there was no mom's spaghetti.
 I couldn’t help but wonder what was going on.
 My boss knew I was an atheist.
 I told him in my interview for the job the first time I met him.
 Why was I the only atheist in a room of old Mormon men?
 Was he going to try and sell me off as one of these old farts’ sister wives?
-Was I being promoted to director of pot hole repairs in Bountiful, BC?
+Was I being promoted to director of pothole repairs in Bountiful, BC?